MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/04-LAB_SC_100_Lab2_Ex3_B2B_collaboration.md

 2. On the left navigation pane, navigate to **Identity** > **External Identities** > **External collaboration settings**.
 3. In the **Guest invite settings** section, select **Member users and users assigned to specific admin roles can invite guest users including guests with member permissions**.
 4. Under **Collaboration restrictions** select **Allow invitations only to the specified domains**.
-5. Add your partner's domain **WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your partner's unique tenant ID provided by your lab hosting provider).
+5. Add your lab partner's domain **WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your lab partner's unique tenant ID provided by your lab hosting provider).
 6. Select **Save**.

 You have now restricted who is able to invite and who can be invited to your tenant.

 ### Task 4 - Create a configuration